dana-ross/danaross.dev/blog/content/2020-01-23:09:26/You Should Keep a Work Journal.md

 This is an important moment for reflection and planning.
 Approach it with the same seriousness as any other part of your work.
 Look at it as an investment in tomorrow's success.

+## Give it a try!

+You don't need an expensive notebook or fancy app to start keeping your own work journal.
+Start simple with a single sheet of paper until you figure out what helps you stay on-track and inspired to update it regularly.
+I hope you find a journal that works for you!